 TEVIMBRA is available as a 100 mg/10 mL solution in a single-dose vial.
 TEVIMBRA should be stored in a refrigerator at 2°C to 8°C (36°F to 46°F) in the original carton to protect from light.
-The recommended dosage of TEVIMBRA administered intravenously as a single agent or in combination with platinum and fluoropyrimidine-containing chemotherapy is 150 mg every 2 weeks or 200 mg every 3 weeks or 300 mg every 4 weeks until disease progression or unacceptable toxicity.
+The recommended dosage of TEVIMBRA as a single agent or in combination with platinum and fluoropyrimidine-containing chemotherapy is 150 mg every 2 weeks or 200 mg every 3 weeks or 300 mg every 4 weeks administered as an intravenous (IV) infusion until disease progression or unacceptable toxicity.